dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

         in return [Error Unit] self;
     ~~~

-{>> This is a rather unorthodox compilation of classes compared to conventional oo-languages.
+{>> This is a rather unorthodox compilation of classes compared to conventional
+oo-languages.
 And it's only correct if the data in the object is immutable.
+A
-A more conventional way is to pass the object as an extra argument to every method; the `self` parameter.
-If you used this compilation scheme then you wouldn't have to add the extra `Unit` argument to every method.
-You would also not have to use a recursive definition. <<}
+more conventional way is to pass the object as an extra argument to every
+method; the `self` parameter.
+If you used this compilation scheme then you
+wouldn't have to add the extra `Unit` argument to every method.
+You would also
+not have to use a recursive definition. <<}

     The next example demonstrates how a class definition for a subclass looks:

     ~~~
-    class Child < Super
+    class Child < Parent
       def method : {x : Int} => Pure Int
         x;
       end